 …which is how God in the schools used to be, at least until someone made him a rebel.

 Do you guys know that all the troubles in America began when God was chased out of the schools?
 Seriously, I’ve been hearing this one since I was a kid, so I’m guessing you heard it too.
-Now, a smart person might wonder how a god could be kicked out of the schools, but a smarter person would just peel a potato for Jesus and plop it in the stew.
+Now, a smart person might wonder how a god could be kicked out of the schools, but a smarter person would know damned well that’s just the way the script is written.
 I mean, why ruin a good story?
 The bad guys chased Jesus out of homeroom, and then guns and drugs and teen pregnancy came in to take his place.
 Hell if only the Prince of Peace were still allowed in math class, no-one would shoot anyone there anymore.

 Of course, every good story needs a villain.
 Every rebel needs a tyrant, and every free spirit needs a stuffy old codger to make her inner beatnik shine.
 Even God, it would seem, needs a brutal oppressor, and that’s why the Devil gave us teachers, and atheists.
 They come together in the schools, or at least in evangelical stories about the schools, and the wonderful thing is that we can all identify with God on this one.
 We’ve all got that image in our minds somewhere, the horrible ruler-wielding fiend who made it his job to fill misery with a whole company of children from his own classrooms.
 Well now that guy is torturing God too, just like he did in our own eighth-grade science class, and all we have to do is pray to god to piss him off and all the people like him.
 And thus prayer becomes a supreme act of rebellion, a grand middle finger held high at the demons of our own childhood and those of human history too, or at least the evangelical version of it.